- Table of Contents

 Automation and Streamlined Processes

 Automation is a pivotal aspect of the future of Six Sigma.
 Automation technologies, including robotic process automation (RPA), are being used to streamline processes, reduce human error, and enhance overall efficiency.
-By automating routine and repetitive tasks, organisations can redirect human resources to more critical decision-making processes, accelerating project timelines and reducing operational costs.
+Organisations can redirect human resources to more critical decision-making processes by automating routine and repetitive tasks, accelerating project timelines and reducing operational costs.

 Data Analytics and Big Data

 The influx of big data and the advancement of data analytics tools have enriched Six Sigma's problem-solving capabilities.
-Organisations are leveraging data from various sources to gain deeper insights into their processes.
-Big data analytics allows for the identification of complex patterns, trends, and correlations that were previously challenging to detect.
+Organisations leverage data from various sources to gain deeper insights into their processes.
+Big data analytics allows for identifying complex patterns, trends, and correlations that were previously challenging to detect.
 The integration of Six Sigma with big data analytics equips organisations to make data-driven decisions with greater precision.

 IoT (Internet of Things) and Six Sigma

 IoT devices are becoming increasingly prevalent in various industries.
 The data collected from these devices can be analysed using Six Sigma methodologies to identify process inefficiencies and predict future issues.
-For example, in manufacturing, IoT sensors can provide real-time data on equipment performance and product quality, enabling proactive quality control measures.
+For example, IoT sensors can provide real-time data on equipment performance and product quality in manufacturing, enabling proactive quality control measures.

 Advanced Visualisation Tools